 Nuclear technicians work in nuclear research and energy.
 They provide assistance to physicists, engineers, and other professionals in the field.
 Work will be performed in offices and control rooms of nuclear power plants, using computers and other equipment to monitor and operate nuclear reactors.
 The pay level is about $82,000 per year, and job growth is expected to be slightly negative.

-Education/training: You’ll need an associate’s degree in nuclear science or a nuclear related technology.
+Education/Training Required: You’ll need an associate’s degree in nuclear science or a nuclear related technology.
 But you’ll also need to complete extensive on-the-job training once you enter the field.

-Challenges: There is some risk of exposure to radiation, though all possible precautions are taken to keep that from happening.
+Job Challenges: There is some risk of exposure to radiation, though all possible precautions are taken to keep that from happening.
 And because nuclear power plants run continuously, you should expect to do shift work that may also include a variable schedule.
 The biggest challenge may be that the field is expected to decline slightly over the next 10 years.
 But that may be affected by public attitudes toward nuclear energy, especially as alternative energy sources are developed.

 Why you may want to become a nuclear technician: